Talk to a doctor from home using telehealth services

 Telehealth visits with your local providers

 Please note that state-specific rules, regulations and emergency periods do apply and can be found on the UnitedHealthcare provider website or by signing in to your member account.
 These may vary from federal regulations.
 If no state-specific exceptions apply, UnitedHealthcare guidelines will apply.
+Some employer-insured health plans1 have different coverage policies; if you have questions, please check with your human resources benefits team.

-UnitedHealthcare Medicare Advantage plans
+UnitedHealthcare Medicare Advantage plans:

 Medicaid health plans: For individuals enrolled in UnitedHealthcare Community Plans, state variations and regulations may apply during this time.
 Please review the UnitedHealthcare Community Plan website and your state’s site for the latest applicable information.
 If no state-specific exceptions apply, traditional UnitedHealthcare plan guidelines will apply.